 "I’m lucky I’ve played in many different teams, many different countries with many different players, and they’re actually calling me daily.
 It’s a good problem to have.”

-The likes of World Cup-winning forward Antoine Griezmann has expressed willingness to be a part of Beckham's project, while Wayne Rooney and James Rodriguez have also been linked.
+World Cup-winning forward Antoine Griezmann has expressed willingness to be a part of Beckham's project, while Wayne Rooney and James Rodriguez have also been linked.

 Recruitment of talent is a key part of any sports team and Inter Miami is no different.
 As well as tryouts, club scouts, coaches and officials will be on the hunt for new players for all age levels up to the senior team.